Did you know that in addition to Joliet Junior College's Main Campus on Houbolt Road, you can take classes in Romeoville, Morris and downtown Joliet?

 2. You can earn certain degrees or certificates exclusively at some of JJC's locations.

 At Romeoville, you can earn an associate of arts degree (among a few others) and at City Center, you can earn a culinary arts certificate or degree.
-Check to see if the degree or certificate you want can be earned exclusively at one of our extended campuses by contacting a JJC counselor or advisor.
+Check to see if the degree or certificate you want can be earned exclusively at one of our extended campuses by contacting a JJC advisor.

 Photo taken at City Center